fungiboletus/DriveOnSurface/README.md

 Visit the server, and select your favorite client.
 If you use the PhoneGap or Android client, you have to set the server address.

+##### Tags replacement

+If you need to change the tags used, you only have to edit server's settings.json to associate new tag values to the traps.

 ## How to play

  * Start the server